-Employers contribute \$900 (2021 - \$900) per year for each eligible employee.
+Employers contribute \$900 (2022 - \$900) per year for each eligible employee.
 75% of eligible expenses are reimbursed from contributions accumulated for the employee.
 A bonus may be added from the Plan.
-The bonus was 5% in 2022 (2021 - 5%).
+The bonus was 10% in 2023 (2022 - 5%).

 The Plan also pays for group training through grants to employers.
 These grants are approved each year for all participating employers.
 The employers have 5 years to use the grants for qualifying expenses or they expire.
-This expiry was waived for 2016 and 2017 allocations.
-Unused funds allocated in 2016 which would have expired at the end of 2020 were extended to 2021.
-Unused funds allocated in 2017 which would have expired at the end of 2021 were extended this year.